laserpilot/Installation_Up_4evr/README.md

  - `/Library/LaunchAgent` if you are running the app for all users
  - `~/Library/LaunchAgent` if you are running for just the logged in user

-The [difference between a Launch Daemon and a Launch Agent](http://www.grivet-tools.com/blog/2014/launchdaemons-vs-launchagents/) Basically, they are different flavors of the same thing.
+The [difference between a Launch Daemon and a Launch Agent.](http://www.grivet-tools.com/blog/2014/launchdaemons-vs-launchagents/) Basically, they are different flavors of the same thing.
 Use a LaunchAgent if you want it to run on Login, and a LaunchDaemon if you want it to run on reboot (and be running if the computer is waiting to log in).
-In general, if you're reading this guide, you are probably working with a fullscreen visual app and not a background hidden service and you'll just want to use a Launch Agent.
+In general, if you're reading this guide, you are probably working with a fullscreen visual app and not a background hidden service, and you'll just want to use a Launch Agent.

 If you want a deeper explanation on both, here is an [Apple Doc](http://developer.apple.com/library/mac/#documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html) on using Launch Agents and Launch Daemons in various ways.